Stalking the Billion-Footed Beast: Background

-After being serialized in Rolling Stone magazine, Wolfe's first novel, The Bonfire of the Vanities was published in 1987.
+After being serialized in Rolling Stone magazine, Wolfe's first novel, The Bonfire of the Vanities, was published in 1987.
 Prior to the novel, Wolfe had made his career as a journalist and author of non-fiction books.
-Wolfe had been a pioneer of "New Journalism," a style of non-fiction that relied heavily on novelistic techniques such as the use of scene, dialogue, first-person point of view from the subjects of the stories and recording minute details of everyday routine.
+He had been a pioneer of New Journalism, a style of non-fiction that relied heavily on novelistic techniques such as the use of scene, dialogue, first-person point of view from the subjects of the stories and recording minute details of everyday routine.

-In his novel, Bonfire of the Vanities, Wolfe used many of the writing techniques in his journalism, but this time to tell what Wolfe called a "fictional novel" (though novel traditionally denotes fiction and is hence redundant, Wolfe's "New Journalism" was sometimes described as non-fiction novels).
-In addition, Wolfe set out in Bonfire to capture the spirit of New York City in the 1980s.
-The book was a commercial success, becoming a New York Times Bestseller and earning critical praise.
+In The Bonfire of the Vanities, Wolfe used many of the writing techniques in his journalism, but this time to tell what he called a "fictional novel" (though novel traditionally denotes fiction and is hence redundant, Wolfe's New Journalism was sometimes described as non-fiction novels).
+In addition, Wolfe set out in the novel to capture the spirit of New York City in the 1980s.
+The book was a commercial success, becoming a New York Times Best Seller and earning critical praise.